What is Depo-Provera?

-Depo Provera is a birth control medication which is injected into the muscle.
-It contains the synthetic hormone progestin or depo-medroxyprogesterone acetate (DMPA) which helps regulate a woman's ovaries similar to the way the natural hormone progesterone works—the Depo-Provera injection works by preventing ovulation for at least three months after the shot.
+The Depo-Provera contraceptive injection is a birth control medication that is injected into the muscle.
+It contains the synthetic hormone progestin or depo-medroxyprogesterone acetate (DMPA), which helps regulate a woman's ovaries similarly to the way the natural hormone progesterone works—the Depo-Provera injection works by preventing ovulation for at least three months after the shot.
 The average woman will ovulate again about six to nine months after the last shot.

 Depo-Provera prevents pregnancy in one of three ways: